-Whether you are selling tickets to your screening, or hosting a free event, it's a good idea to have a way of tracking attendee numbers and details.
-This will also help you to promote your screening can to communicate with attendees before, during and after your screening.
+Whether you are selling tickets to your screening, or hosting a free event, it's a good idea to have a way of tracking attendee numbers and details, especially if seating capacity is limited.
+This will also help you to promote your screening and to communicate with attendees before, during and after your screening.